Earth Institute Strategic Priority projects 2020

 Centre for Irish Towns (CfIT)

 The Centre for Irish Towns (CfIT) is an emergent trans-disciplinary centre for research and collaboration in UCD focused on the towns of the island of Ireland.
-CfIT is led by Orla Murphy (Architect and Assistant Lecturer in UCD APEP) and Dr Philip Crowe (Operations Manager for EU CCAT), who have been involved with research and advocacy relating to towns over many years, most recently through direct involvement with the Venice Biennale 2018 Free Market National Tour and the Government’s Town Centre Living Initiative.
+CfIT is led by Orla Murphy (Architect and School of Architecture, Planning and Environmental Policy) and Dr Philip Crowe (School of Architecture, Planning and Environmental Policy), who have been involved with research and advocacy relating to towns over many years, most recently through direct involvement with the Venice Biennale 2018 Free Market National Tour and the Government’s Town Centre Living Initiative.

 Irish towns are ideally placed to facilitate sustainable development in terms of social inclusion, environmental sustainability and economic development.
 However, they are generally in decline and face multiple challenges, including significant gaps in data and knowledge, a lack of investment in the physical fabric and infrastructure and a lack of coherent, evidence-based approaches to governance, policy and funding.
 UCD and the Earth Institute are uniquely placed to establish CfIT due to the breadth of relevant expertise and opportunities for network building and interdisciplinary activity, maximising the societal impact of research outputs, and generating public awareness and engagement.

 The initial aim is to build a trans-disciplinary network (within UCD and beyond), and to make a case for the CfIT.
 In the coming months CfIT will facilitate an interdisciplinary workshop to identify what exists in terms of relevant research (both nationally and internationally), networks, pedagogy, engagement and collaborations.
 There will be an open call to all Earth Institute members and UCD staff to contribute to this workshop.